Hudson's FTM Resource Guide

 www.whizproducts.co.uk/en

-The Whiz Freedom is a thin, flexible, reusable funnel-like device made of a medical-grade plastic called a TPE (thermoplastic elastomer).
+The Whiz Freedom is a thin, flexible, reusable funnel-like device made of a medical-grade TPE (thermoplastic elastomer).
 An anti-bacterial/anti-fungal agent has been added, and it has been treated with a plasma coating so that it repels liquid.
 The addition of the plasma coating means that only a few droplets may remain on the surface of the device which are easily shaken off.
-The Whiz Freedom costs £8.50 (that's in British pounds).
-You can purchase medical grade tubing from the site as well to extend the overall legth of the device.
+The Whiz Freedom costs £9.99 (that's in British pounds) and is available in purple or white.
+You can also purchase medical grade tubing from the site as well to extend the overall length of the device.
 Prices can be converted to U.S. dollars at www.xe.com/ucc.

 pee-zees.tripod.com